keymanapp/keyman/windows/src/desktop/help/start/configure_computer.md

+---
-# How To - Set up Your Computer for a Keyman Keyboard
+title: How To - Set up Your Computer for a Keyman Keyboard
+---

 Keyman will automatically set up your computer for best performance with most Keyman keyboards.
 However, for best performance on some keyboards